NDIS support budgets: the basics

 - Transport – this might be specialised transport for attending school or funding for a teenage child to get to social activities if they can’t use public transport independently.

-For example, if your child stopped needing nappies halfway through their plan, you could use money allocated to nappies in the consumables category for extra support in another category, like a support worker to help your child take part in an exercise class.
+For example, if your child stopped needing nappies halfway through their plan, you could use money allocated to nappies in the consumables category for extra support in another category, like a support worker to help your child during mealtimes.

 A note about the transport category